urinieto/urinieto.com/urinieto.com/content/posts/2021-12-16-music-sections-talk.md

 ---

-Last month I was invited to give a talk at [MagniMind Academy](https://magnimindacademy.com/).
+Last month, I was invited to give a talk at [MagniMind Academy](https://magnimindacademy.com/).
 I took that chance to go over the Music Information Retrieval problem of Music Segmentation from a high level (similar to the paper we published at [TISMIR last year](https://transactions.ismir.net/articles/10.5334/tismir.54/)), and then focus on our latest work published at [ISMIR just last month](https://archives.ismir.net/ismir2021/paper/000074.pdf).

 Here you have the video of the talk, unabridged: